 Barcelona is located in the northern part of Spain, the region is called Catalunya.
 Barcelona is the Catalan capital and its crowned prince.
 Undoubtedly all the prime attractions and commercial centers are based here.

-Barcelona is very different from other European cities – it has a long history dating back to the Roman rule (1st century BC) and then, of course, the Spanish monarchy ruled here, but the city has re-defined its existence to something very unique and something very young at the same time.
+Barcelona is very different from other European cities – it has a long history dating back to Roman rule (1st century BC) and then, of course, the Spanish monarchy ruled here, but the city has re-defined its existence to something very unique and something very young at the same time.

 What you will discover in 2 days in Barcelona is essentially the modern history of Spain and its remnants.
 There are beaches, iconic landmarks, and the forgotten historical pages of the Romans, and Spanish rulers will play hide and seek throughout this exploration, behind the modernist buildings.

-Barcelona is one of the popular cities in Spain, so expect tourist sites to be crowded.
+Barcelona is one of the most popular cities in Spain, so expect tourist sites to be crowded.
 We highly recommend getting the Barcelona City Pass and tours booked in advance.

 Sagrada Familia & more Gaudi buildings